Christian Gottlob Neefe

 Christian Gottlob Neefe (/de/; 5 February 1748 - 28 January 1798) was a German opera composer and conductor.
 He was known as one of the first teachers of Ludwig van Beethoven.

 Life and career

 Neefe was born in Chemnitz, Saxony.
 He received a musical education and started to compose at the age of 12.
 He studied law at Leipzig University, but subsequently returned to music to become a pupil of the composer Johann Adam Hiller under whose guidance he wrote his first comic operas.

-In 1776 Neefe joined the Seyler theatrical company of Abel Seyler (then) in Dresden, and inherited the position of musical director from his mentor, Hiller.
+In 1776, Neefe joined the Seyler theatrical company of Abel Seyler (then) in Dresden, and inherited the position of musical director from his mentor, Hiller.
 He later became court organist in Bonn and was the principal piano teacher of Ludwig van Beethoven.
 He helped Beethoven produce some of his first works.
 His best known work was a Singspiel called Adelheit von Veltheim (1780).
 In Bonn, Neefe became prefect of the local chapter of the Illuminati, the Minervalkirche Stagira.
-He died in Dessau.
+He died in 1798 in Dessau, 8 days before his 50th birthday.